Hanson19/Zinc-X-QTL/README.md

 Semi-Inbred Line Analysis.R : Developmental resistance of semi-inbred lines on a variety of heavy metals

-PP-II Scripts:
+Phenotyping Cohorts:

-PP-II Adult Analysis.R : Female resistance on 100mM ZnCl2
+Phenotyping Cohorts Adult Resistance.R : Female resistance on 100mM ZnCl2

 PP-II Developmental Analysis.R : Developmental resistance of flies on a variety of heavy metals.